desenvolvedorIcotrade/App.bot/blog/_posts/2018-02-01-gemnasium.md

 since the service will shut down in May.
 If you don't want to switch to GitLab then we'd love you to try Dependabot.
 Rather than provide you with a dashboard, we create dependency update pull requests for you automatically.
-We hope you'll love our service even more than you loved Gemnasium.
+We hope you'll love our service as much as you loved Gemnasium.

 Finally, for us, Gemnasium's [blog post][gemnasium-blog] is a warning of what can happen to businesses in a platform ecosystem.
 We believe Dependabot adds a